How to Become an Agricultural or Food Scientist

 Observation skills.
 Agricultural and food scientists conduct experiments that require precise observation of samples and other data.
 Any mistake could lead to inconclusive or inaccurate results.

-Agricultural and food scientists can get certifications from organizations like the American Registry of Professional Animal Scientists (ARPAS), or the Soil Science Society of America (SSSA).
-These certifications recognize expertise in agricultural and food science and enhance the status of those who are certified.
+Otherwise, certifications are generally not required for agriculture and food scientists, but they can be useful in advancing one’s career.
+Agricultural and food scientists can get certifications from organizations such as the American Society of Agronomy, the American Registry of Professional Animal Scientists (ARPAS), the Institute of Food Technologists (IFT), or the Soil Science Society of America (SSSA), and others.
+These certifications recognize expertise in agricultural and food science, and enhance the status of those who are certified.